Meet the people behind We Save Lives and its efforts to change driving behavior.

 PAUL ATCHLEY, PH.D.

-Dr. Paul Atchley has been conducting research and teaching about cognitive factors related to driving for over 20 years.
-He is currently on faculty at the University of Kansas.
+Dr. Atchley has been conducting research and teaching about cognitive factors related to driving for over 25 years.
+He is currently on faculty at the University of South Florida.
 Dr. Atchley received his Ph.D. from the University of California, Riverside in 1996 and completed postdoctoral training at the Beckman Institute at the University of Illinois in 1998.

-Dr. Atchley’s work has been highlighted by national and international press such as the BBC, NPR, Rock Center with Brian Williams, “Katie” with Katie Couric, and the New York Times.
-He is part of efforts at the state and national level to reduce distracted driving.
+Dr. Atchley’s work has been highlighted by national and international press such as the BBC, NPR, and the New York Times.
+He is part of efforts globally to reduce distracted driving.

-Dr. Atchley also works with groups including the National Safety Council, LifeSavers, FocusDriven and the Distraction Advocate Network to provide clear, compelling and consistently well-received talks about the science of distracted driving.
+Dr. Atchley works with groups including the National Safety Council, LifeSavers, FocusDriven and We Save Lives to provide clear, compelling and consistently well-received talks about the science of distracted driving.

 ROBERT DUPONT, M.D.